Chicago Fire FC: Rivalries

-While the Fire have heated rivalries with a number of different MLS teams, Fire supporters of different ages will likely give different responses as to who the club's main rival is.
-The earliest Fire supporters would list Brimstone Cup rival FC Dallas as the Fire's nemesis, or Los Angeles Galaxy following heated playoff and cup matches with Dallas and L.A. in the league's early years.
+While the Fire have rivalries with a number of different MLS teams, Fire supporters of different ages will likely give different responses as to who the club's main rival is.
+The earliest Fire supporters would list Brimstone Cup rival FC Dallas as the Fire's nemesis, or the Los Angeles Galaxy following heated playoff and cup matches with Dallas and L.A. in the league's early years.

 After the Fire moved to the Eastern Conference, meetings with Dallas and LA became less frequent.
 Rivalries with D.C.
 United and New England Revolution were stoked following several thrilling playoff meetings.
 The Fire and Revolution are MLS' most frequent playoff matchup, meeting in the MLS Cup Playoffs 8 different times in 10 seasons from 2000 to 2009, splitting those encounters 4–4, with the Fire winning in 2000, 2003, 2008, and 2009.
 New England ended the Fire's playoff runs in 2002, 2005, 2006, and 2007.
 Newer rivals include Columbus Crew, who up until the introduction of FC Cincinnati were the closest MLS team geographically to the Fire, and Atlanta United FC following quarrels between the two sets of fans.

 In 2023 St. Louis City SC entered the league.
 As St. Louis and Chicago are considered historic rival cities, a rivalry has naturally emerged between the two teams.